techcto/charts/README.md

 These instructions presume you already have installed <a href="https://helm.sh/">Helm</a>, <a href="https://kubernetes.io/">Kubernetes</a>, and the <a href="https://kubernetes.io/docs/tasks/tools/install-kubectl/">Kubernetes command-line tool</a>.

 ## Step 1: Subscribe on the AWS Marketplace
 Solodev is a professionally managed, enterprise-class Digital Customer Experience Platform and content management system (CMS).
-Before launching one of our products, you'll first need to subscribe to Solodev on the <a href="#">AWS Marketplace.</a> Click the button below to get started:
+Before launching one of our products, you'll first need to subscribe to Solodev on the <a href="https://aws.amazon.com/marketplace/pp/B07XV951M6">AWS Marketplace.</a> Click the button below to get started:
 <table>
 	<tr>
 		<td width="60%"><a href="https://aws.amazon.com/marketplace/pp/B07XV951M6"><img src="https://raw.githubusercontent.com/solodev/aws/master/pages/images/AWS_Marketplace_Logo.jpg" /></a></td>